NET WORTH: $10.2 billion

 ECONOMIC DEVELOPMENT: Economic development, and specifically microfinance, is the biggest single object of Omidyar's philanthropy.
-He supports numerous organizations that provide microfinancing throughout the world, as well as organizations that provide microinsurance and other financial instruments to underserved communities.
-Recently, Omidyar and the development agencies of four national governments—Australia, the U.K., the U.S., and Sweden—partnered to establish the Global Innovation Fund.
-Together they will invest tens of millions of dollars in "social innovations that aim to improve the lives and opportunities of millions of people in the developing world."
-Through his philanthropic vehicle, the Omidyar Network, he has also made an impact investing in the emerging market of India.
-In fact, at the end of 2015 it was announced that the investing and giving to the country's businesses and non-profits would increase to $350 million by 2020.
+He supports numerous organizations that provide micro-financing around the world, as well as organizations that provide micro-insurance and other financial instruments to underserved communities.
+Recently, Omidyar and the development agencies of four national governments—Australia, the U.K., the U.S. and Sweden—partnered to establish the Global Innovation Fund.
+Together, they will invest tens of millions of dollars in "social innovations that aim to improve the lives and opportunities of millions of people in the developing world."
+Through his philanthropic organization, the Omidyar Network, he has also invested in the emerging market of India.
+In fact, at the end of 2015, it was announced that the investing and giving to the country's businesses and nonprofits would increase to $350 million by 2020.

-HUMANITARIAN EFFORTS: The Omidyars are two of the biggest donors in the fight against human trafficking, having invested more than $115 million through Humanity United, an organization the two cofounded.
-These initiatives are largely centered in India but span the globe, involving efforts to end indentured bondage and child labor.
-Humanity United also partners with organizations such as the Coalition Against Slavery & Trafficking and the Clinton Global Initiative and has worked closely with the White House on humanitarian issues.
+HUMANITARIAN EFFORTS: The Omidyars are two of the biggest donors in the fight against human trafficking and have invested more than $115 million through Humanity United, an organization the two co-founded.
+These initiatives are largely centered in India, but they can span the globe, involving efforts to end indentured bondage and child labor.
+Humanity United also partners with organizations such as the Coalition Against Slavery & Trafficking and the Clinton Global Initiative, and it has worked closely with the White House on humanitarian issues.

-PROPERTY RIGHTS: In an initiative that spans economic development, environmental, and humanitarian issues, Omidyar is a major champion of an issue that is often overlooked but has a dramatic impact on billions of people.
-Citing property rights as the key to economic security, identity, and wealth creation, Omidyar funds organizations that strive to increase ownership of land and property for all people, encourage transparency and flexibility in property ownership, and develop legal education on the subject.
+PROPERTY RIGHTS: In an initiative that spans economic development, environmental, and humanitarian issues, Omidyar is a major champion of property rights, an issue that is often overlooked but has a dramatic impact on billions of people.
+Citing the issue as the key to economic security, identity and wealth creation, Omidyar funds organizations that strive to increase ownership of land and property for all people, encourage transparency and flexibility in property ownership, and develop legal education on the subject.

-GOVERNMENT TRANSPARENCY: Omidyar funds organizations that promote government transparency and accountability in many different regions across the globe.
+GOVERNMENT TRANSPARENCY: Omidyar funds organizations that promote government transparency and accountability in many regions around the globe.
 Many of these organizations develop platforms for citizens to report and share information and monitor their government.
-Others involve nurturing citizen voices and protecting journalists, particularly in areas with a history of human rights abuses.
+Others prioritize nurturing citizen voices and protecting journalists, particularly in areas with a history of human rights abuses.
 Most recently, he has committed $250 million to a new venture with Glenn Greenwald, fueled by "concern about press freedoms in the U.S. and around the world."

-MEDIA AND TECHNOLOGY: Focusing on the creation of platforms that break down barriers and empower ordinary citizens to improve their lives, Omidyar has funded a variety of organizations such as Change.org, Creative Commons, Common Sense Media, Amicus, Meetup, and Guidestar.
-Omidyar recently gave away a tenth of his stock holdings from his own tech giant, Ebay.
+MEDIA AND TECHNOLOGY: Focusing on the creation of platforms that break down barriers and empower ordinary citizens to improve their lives, Omidyar has funded a variety of organizations such as Change.org, Creative Commons, Common Sense Media, Amicus, Meetup and Guidestar.
+Omidyar recently donated a tenth of his stock holdings from his own tech giant, eBay.

 In 2016, Omidyar launched the Omidyar Technology Ventures.
-It is unclear how much money Omidyar has given the firm to invest, but so far it already has participated in deals for Convoy (on-demand local and regional trucking), Fundbox (cash flow management tools for small businesses) and Nervana (machine learning platform).
+It is unclear how much money Omidyar has given the firm to invest, but so far, it has participated in deals for Convoy (on-demand local and regional trucking), Fundbox (cash flow management tools for small businesses) and Nervana (machine learning platform).